coolwonny/Project-Catalogue/Nanodegrees (Udacity).md

 - **Data Modeling**

+    - [Introduction to Data Modeling](https://github.com/iDataist/Introduction-to-Data-Modeling): Explore the difference between relational and non-relational databases, and how each type of databases fits the diverse needs of data consumers

+    - [Relational Data Models](https://github.com/iDataist/Relational-Data-Models): Create schemas and tables in Postgres

+    - [NoSQL Data Models](https://github.com/iDataist/NoSQL-Data-Models): Create tables in Apache Cassandra

     - [Data Modeling with Postgres and Apache Cassandra](https://github.com/iDataist/Data-Engineering/tree/master/1.%20Data-Modeling-with-Postgres-and-Apache-Cassandra): Created a database and ETL pipeline in Postgres and Apache Cassandra

 - **Cloud Data Warehouses**

+    - [Introduction-to-Data-Warehouse](https://github.com/iDataist/Introduction-to-Data-Warehouse): Explore data warehouse, the Cloud and AWS

     - [Data Infrastructure on the Cloud](https://github.com/iDataist/Data-Engineering/tree/master/2.%20Data-Infrastructure-on-the-Cloud): Built an ETL pipeline that extracts the data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for the analytics team